vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 An artifact is more than just a single JSON model file, but all the artifact's supporting documentation that can include protocol buffer control definitions, sequence diagrams, PowerPoint slides, etc.  All of an artifacts documents are contained within a single folder in the file structure based on the artifact type, token, behavior or behavior group.

 ![ArtifactModel](images/artifact-model.png)

+For an in-depth technical overview of the model see [Taxonomy Model](taxonomy-model.md).

 ### Behavior Artifact